-There are four stages of heart failure - stage A, B, C and D - which range from high risk of developing heart failure to advanced heart failure.
+There are four stages of heart failure (stage A, B, C and D).
+These stages range from 'high risk of developing heart failure' to 'advanced heart failure'.

-The four stages of heart failure are different to the four classes of heart failure symptoms also described in New York Heart Association (NYHA), which illustrates the severity of symptoms, ranging from class one (no symptoms) to the most severe, which is class four (with symptoms at rest).
+The four stages of heart failure are different to the four classes of heart failure symptoms also described in New York Heart Association (NYHA), which illustrates the severity of symptoms, ranging from class 1 (no symptoms) to the most severe, class 4 (with symptoms at rest).

 Stage A is considered pre-heart failure.
 It means you are at high risk of developing heart failure because you have a family history of heart failure or you have one or more of these medical conditions: